 No. We do not deliberately try to recover repressed memories.
-In fact, Iwe would seriously question the competence and ethics of anyone who claims to do this—especially for those who claim to use hypnosis to recover memories.
+In fact, we would question the competence or ethics of anyone who claims to do this—especially for those who claim to use hypnosis to recover memories.

 Although there are a number of cases of people who have recovered previously forgotten memories of childhood abuse that have been corroborated as being true by third parties, there have been countless examples of well-intentioned therapists “uncovering” memories of abuse in clients who later learn these memories are completely false.
 This risk increases greatly when therapists use hypnosis.
 These false abuse memories have ripped families apart and have led to a number of lawsuits against therapists.

 This does not mean we will not work with someone in distress who suspects they may have traumatized.
 However, memory is notoriously unreliable, and research has shown that it is possible to create false memories that are every bit as painful as real memories.